-The Future Leaders Series is our flagship program designed to engage Australia's future leaders in the critical issues affecting Australia, the Indo-Pacific region and the international system and equip them with the knowledge, skills and networks to respond to these challenges and shape future policy decisions.
+The Future Leaders Series is our flagship program designed to engage Australia's future leaders in the critical issues affecting Australia, the Indo-Pacific region and the international system.
+It equips them with the knowledge, skills and networks to respond to these challenges and shape future policy decisions.

-In previous years, the series has focused on:
+In previous years, the series have focused on:

 2018: The rise of populism